 These words “Hello!”, “Hey” etc. in what I mean by the title “Calling or Addressing” someone.

 The way you call someone who is of your age or you are friendly with will differ from calling an elder.

 In Marathi “अरे”/”अगं” (are/agaM) is used for casual or friendly address. “अहो” (aho) is used for calling with respect.

 “अरे”(are) is for calling boy. “अगं” (agaM) is for calling girl.

 A young boy or elder gentleman may call another young/small boy as

 But do NOT call a girl “अगं मैत्रिणी” (agaM maitriNI ) which be literally translated as “Hey Girlfriend” !!
 So be aware.
-Difference in Indian and Western culture matters here.
+The difference between Indian and Western culture matters here.

 So you may call a girl formally

-But a boy/girl may call another elder girl whome they know as
+But a boy/girl may call another elder girl whom they know as

 See the difference.
 Calling someone with “अहो” indicates respect.
 Where “अरे” or “अगं” will be used casually.